 When you take withdrawals from your 401(k) account in retirement, you’ll be taxed on both your contributions and any earnings that have accrued over time.

-The withdrawals count as taxable income, so you will owe taxes in your retirement income tax bracket.
+The withdrawals count as taxable income, so during the years that you withdraw funds from your 401(k) account, you will owe taxes in your retirement income tax bracket.

 Although IRAs allow penalty-free early withdrawals for qualified first-time homebuyers and for qualified higher education expenses, that is not true for 401(k) plans.